What does a Physical Therapy Technician do?

 - Cons:

-- Emotional stress from working with patients who have serious conditions.
+- Emotional stress from dealing with patients in pain

 What is the job outlook for a Physical Therapy Technician?